raestrada/openai-doc-assistant/README.md

-# openai-doc-assistans
+# openai-doc-assistant

 ## Introduction

-**openai-doc-assistans** is a tool designed to iteratively refine and process all the documents in a folder by using the knowledge contained within those documents.
+**openai-doc-assistant** is a tool designed to iteratively refine and process all the documents in a folder by using the knowledge contained within those documents.
 It utilizes the OpenAI API, employing behaviors and instructions to ensure the most accurate and contextual retrieval of information.
 This is particularly useful when dealing with token limitations in OpenAI models, allowing the system to progressively improve its outputs as more knowledge is processed and refined through retrieval.

 ## Key Features